-I first read this article by the noted psychologist, Dr. Joyce Brothers, about 25 years ago and posted it on Stan's Stuff in 2007.
+I first read this article by the noted psychologist, Dr. Joyce Brothers, about 35 years ago and posted it on Stan's Stuff in 2007.
 Dr. Brothers passed away May 13, 2013 at the age of 85, and Brent Taylor, my XO on Chivo 68-70, brought the article to my attention again.
 It was true then and is still true now.
-Here's a nice link to the article in a pretty format: A Submariner or the same basic text is below.

 by Dr. Joyce Brothers

 Navy Hymn for Submariners